streamline-computing/volly.js/README.md

 # volly.js

-A lightweight web app hoster with inbuilt middleware.
+A fast, and lightweight backend web framework with inbuilt middleware.